 The government will have to look at the concerns of the market to ensure sustained growth.
 This includes factors such as tightened GST collection, lowering of corporate tax, etc.

-Also, the capacity utilization for India Inc. has improved to nearly 76% but some degree of slowdown in the last few months in few critical sectors, along with the availability of assets through NCLT route could delay fresh capex.
+Also, the capacity utilization for India Inc. has improved to nearly 76% but some degree of slowdown in the last few months in a few critical sectors, along with the availability of assets through the NCLT route could delay fresh CAPEX.

 Thus, the government needs to be cautious in its approach when dealing with private expenditure and job creation.

 The first innings saw a controlled regime for inflation between 2-6%.
 One can expect a similar stance from the government in the second innings with the central bank mandated to keep the inflation in the same range.

 The FDI has increased significantly and this is likely to continue.

 A similar approach can be seen going forward during his second term, and this could see boost the market.